 We offer transition pay, principally in the form of upfront loans, to financial advisors and certain key revenue producers as part of our company's overall growth strategy.
-These loans are generally forgiven over a five to ten-year period if the individual satisfies certain conditions, usually based on continued employment and certain performance standards.
+These loans are generally forgiven over a five-to ten-year period if the individual satisfies certain conditions, usually based on continued employment and certain performance standards.
 We monitor and compare individual financial advisor production to each loan issued to ensure future recoverability.
-If the individual leaves before the term of the loan expires or fails to meet certain performance standards, the individual is required to repay the balance.
-In determining the allowance for doubtful receivables from former associates, management considers the facts and circumstances surrounding each receivable, including the amount of the unforgiven balance, the reasons for the terminated employment relationship, and the former associates' overall financial situation.
+In the event that the financial advisor is no longer affiliated with us, any unpaid balance of such loan becomes immediately due and payable to us.
+In determining the allowance for doubtful accounts related to former employees, management primarily considers our historical collection experience as well as other factors, including amounts due at termination, the reasons for the terminated relationship, and the former financial advisor's overall financial position.
+When the review of these factors indicates that further collection activity is highly unlikely, the outstanding balance of such loan is written-off and the corresponding allowance is reduced.
+We present the outstanding balance of loans to financial advisors on our consolidated statement of financial condition, net of the allowance for doubtful accounts.
+Our allowance for doubtful accounts was \$8.9 million at June 30, 2021.